NaingPhonePyae/CP3407-Group8/README.md

 * Option-1 (tested and worked ok): PyCharm supports editing of these .md files.
 Then you need to push to the main branch or make a pull request.
 * Option-2 (tested ok): Edit and commit it directly on github.
 Then any local repo copies will need to be "updated

-# MyClean – Smart Cleaning Service Booking and Management Platform with Cloud Integration
+# SparkleClean – Smart Cleaning Service Booking and Management Platform with Cloud Integration

 ## Project Overview
-MyClean is a booking management application designed to help individual cleaners and cleaning companies manage their appointments, payments, and client communication efficiently.
+SparkleClean is a booking management application designed to help individual cleaners and cleaning companies manage their appointments, payments, and client communication efficiently.
 It also provides customers with a user-friendly platform to easily book, track, and review cleaning services.

 ## Team